microsoft/microcode/docs/manual.md

 ## Web editor

-The easiest way to get started with MicroCode is through the [web app](https://microsoft.github.io/microcode), shown below.
+The easiest way to get started with MicroCode is through the web editor ([https://microsoft.github.io/microcode](https://microsoft.github.io/microcode), shown below.
 We recommend using the keyboard navigationor a real gamepad!

 -   Arrow keys for D-pad
 -   Space bar for A button